 Locate the screws that’s are being used to keep the chair in place.
 They are NOT the corner screws.
 Look at the image below and notice the placement of the correct screws.

-Unscrew them, and place them in a safe place (I’ve lost a few screws in my day!
+Unscrew them, and put them in a safe place (I’ve lost a few screws in my day!
 Lol).
 Or, you can choose to leave them in place if you keep the chair upside down as you work on the cushion.

 STEP 2: Remove existing fabric

-Note: If you are only applying clear vinyl you don’t need to follow this step as you won’t be removing the existing fabric.
+Note: If you are only applying clear vinyl you don’t need to follow this step as you won’t be removing the existing chair fabric.

 If however, you will be upholstering your dining room chairs, then you will have to strip out your chair’s old fabric.